Kaiwhakararangi Tohu Hauora

 This job is sometimes referred to by alternative titles

-Clinical coders analyse information about diseases, injuries and procedures in patient discharge records and translate medical statements into health classification codes.
-This information is used to help write policy, monitor performance and produce health statistics.
+Clinical coders convert information in patient discharge notes into health classification codes.
+This information is used for research and to plan health funding and services.

 Clinical coders usually earn